open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 Sampling is a mechanism to control the cost of OpenTelemetry tracing by reducing the number and/or verbosity of spans collected and sent to the backend.
-OpenTelemetry gives participants in a distributed trace the option to sample based on whether their context was sampled or to make the decision independently.
+OpenTelemetry gives distributed trace participants the option to sample based on whether their context was sampled or to make the decision independently.

 Sampling may be implemented in different stages of trace collection.
-The earliest sampling happens inside the trace SDK, but later sampling decisions can happen outside the process, for example in an OpenTelemetry collector.
+The earliest sampling happens inside the trace SDK, but later sampling decisions can happen outside the process, for example in an OpenTelemetry Collector.

 The OpenTelemetry API has two properties associated with Spans that allow the user to become aware of the sampling decision: